Card At Any Number by Mike Rose, Peter Nardi, Martin Peirce, Nikolas Mavresis, Jay Sankey, and David Berglass

 Cons

-Advanced sleight-based methods need significant practice to master
+Advanced sleight-based versions need practice to master

 Effect